 The data might be of any kind, say, customer, transactional or other operational details.
 These data gathered are in the form of bytes and its volume may increase up to hundreds of terabytes/hour depending on the magnitude of the user’s business.

-Kinesis is a web service that gathers and streams real-time big data .
+Kinesis is a web service that gathers and streams real-time big data.
 Streaming is nothing but generating and sending thousands of real-time data every second from various data sources, this is different from the traditional methods where streaming happens in a batch-wise process instead of real-time streaming.

 The architectural flow

-• Producers:
+- Producers:

-• The producers are the users who generate data from various sources.
+- The producers are the users who generate data from various sources.

-• Kinesis:
+- Kinesis:

-• The data produced is now brought together as “Shard” in Kinesis’s system, these Shard’s contain data records of the records generated by the producers.
+- The data produced is now brought together as “Shard” in Kinesis’s system, these Shard’s contain data records of the records generated by the producers.
 There could be ‘n’ number of Shard’s processing simultaneously.

 A single or a number of Shard’s make a stream.
 The maximum data read rate may raise up to 2 MB per second and a maximum data write rate of 1 MB per second.
+Kinesis helps to route data records to different shards within a stream, allowing parallelization of data ingestion and processing to enhance stream performance.

-• Consumers:
+- Consumers:

-• Consumers get records from Amazon Kinesis Data Streams and process them.
+- Consumers get records from Amazon Kinesis Data Streams and process them.
 These consumers are known as Amazon Kinesis Data Streams Application.

-What Kinesis does
+What Kinesis Data Streams does

-• Real time data metrics and analytics
+- Real time data metrics and analytics

-• Real time aggregation and data warehousing
+- Real time aggregation and data warehousing

-• Ingestion from multiple data streams
+- Ingestion from multiple data streams

 In Kinesis, consumers are the ones who process the data that’s generated by the producers.
 These consumers are called “Amazon Kinesis Data Streams Application.”
+Kinesis Data Analytics can also be used to transform and analyze streaming data in real time, providing an alternative solution for processing and analyzing real-time streaming data.

 In Amazon Kinesis Data Stream Application there are two types of consumers,

-• Shared fan-out consumers
+- Shared fan-out consumers

-• Enhanced fan-out consumers
+- Enhanced fan-out consumers

 Consumers process all the data from the Kinesis data stream.
 Through shared fan-out process, multiple consumers are given access to study data from the same stream in parallel only when the consumer uses enhanced fanout.
 A speed of 2 mb/sec is allotted to each throughput.
 This doesn’t alter, the 2 mb/sec throughput per shard is fixed even if ‘n’ number of consumers access from the same shard.